silas/node-consul/README.md

 ### consul.watch(options)

 Watch an endpoint for changes.

-The watch relies on blocking queries, adding the 'index' and 'wait' get parameters as per [Consul's http api documentation](https://www.consul.io/docs/agent/http.html)
+The watch relies on blocking queries, adding the `index` and `wait` parameters as per [Consul's documentation](https://www.consul.io/docs/agent/http.html)

-If a blocking query is dropped due to a consul crash or disconnection, watch will attempt to reinitiate the blocking query with logarithmic backoff.
+If a blocking query is dropped due to a Consul crash or disconnect, watch will attempt to reinitiate the blocking query with logarithmic backoff.

-Upon reconnect, unlike the first call to watch() in which the latest x-consul-index is unknown, the last known x-consul-index will be reused, thus not calling the 'change' callback unless it has been incremented since.
+Upon reconnect, unlike the first call to watch() in which the latest `x-consul-index` is unknown, the last known `x-consul-index` will be reused, thus not emitting the `change` event unless it has been incremented since.

 Options